SkySaves/QT-Book-Search/README.md

 Collaborative project with Fernando and Johnathan.

+## You must copy the database into the build directory if you compile yourself!

 ### v0.0.3:
       -Added a splash screen before the program launches, the PNG file it uses is included in the directory.